elephantscale/es-training-new/kafka/slides/About-Kafka-Class-4-days.md

 ---

-## Workshop Overview - 4 Days
+## Agenda Overview - 4 Days

 <img src="../../assets/images/logos/kafka-logo-1.png" style="float:right;"/><!-- {"left" : 7.39, "top" : 1.2, "height" : 2.76, "width" : 2.53} -->

- * Day 1
-     -  Streaming Overview
+* Streaming Overview
-     -  Kafka Overview
+* Kafka Overview

- * Day 2
-     -  Using Kafka API
+* Using Kafka API
+* Kafka Streams
+* Kafka ecosystem (connect, Confluent KSQL)
+* Schema in Kafka
-     -  Kafka Metrics
+* Kafka Metrics

- * Day 3
-     -  Kafka Streams, KSQL, Schema
-     -  Kafka Admin
+* Kafka Admin

- * Day 4
-     -  Workshop - continued
-     -  Best Practices
+* Best Practices and use cases
+* Design Workshop

 Notes:

 ---

 ## Prerequisites & Expectations

 * Familiarity with either Java language

-     - Need to be comfortable programming - there are many labs
+    - Need to be comfortable programming in Java
-     - Our labs are in Java

 * Basic understanding of Linux development environment
     - Command line navigation
     - Running commands

 * This is a **Kafka Introductory** class.
     - No previous Kafka knowledge is assumed
     - Class will be paced based on the pace of majority of the students.

 Notes:

 ---